-This course is designed to address the constantly-evolving issues and concerns inherent in ICT deployment in Southern Africa and on the African continent.
+Delivered in Johannesburg, this course is designed to address the constantly-evolving issues and concerns inherent in ICT deployment on the African continent.
 Changes are driven by rapidly-growing demand for Internet-based content, and therefore for broadband access, in the economy, in schools and universities, in urban and rural areas, and at household level.
 A paradigm shift in policy and regulation is therefore needed to promote e-development in 21st century African economies.
 Changes are occurring in the broadband ecosystem and in electronic communications markets, including in the undersea cable market and markets for spectrum.
 Globalisation of knowledge and convergence in markets have intensified the need to remain informed of current developments, trends, and practices in policy and regulation.

 Who should attend?